 This policy statement and the declared values of the school are enhanced by the linked qualities of Spiritual, Moral, Social and Cultural Development (SMSC).
-New Elizabethan School is a non-denominational school where students of all faiths and belief systems are encouraged to develop their individual potential and characteristics so they can make a positive contribution to the world.
+Grateley House School is a non-denominational school where students of all faiths and belief systems are encouraged to strive for academic excellence and a spirit of open and shared enquiry, whilst developing their individual potential and characteristics so they can make a positive contribution to the world.